As a school boy in 1970’s England, the delivery of comics was the highlight of my week.

 - Some components such as steelwork, joinery or facade panels might be produced on a CNC machine or through an automated fabrication process.
 Prefabrication seems to be on the rise.

-- Everyone has a mini-computer in their pocket in the form of a smartphone- but it is typically not used for much more than a phone or a camera
+- Everyone has a mini-computer in their pocket in the form of a smartphone- but it is typically not much more than a glorified pager.

 - There are various dabblings with AR/VR technologies in design & construction- although not many people go beyond the initial wow-factor of the goggles and find something useful in the long-term to do with them